-Students may request a program change by completing a Change of Status form with Student Academic & Financial Services.
+Students may request a program change by completing a Change of Status form with their assigned academic advisor.
 The ability to enter a new program is not guaranteed and is subject to the availability of space and the student meeting eligibility criteria (as applicable).

 Students can view the list of available programs in the current catalog.
-It is recommended that students meet with an academic advisor/counselor if they are unsure of their choices.
+It is recommended that students meet with their advisor if they are unsure of their choices.

-It is recommended that students request to change their program (or declare their bachelor’s degree program) or catalog as early as possible so that they may seek proper advice as well as facilitate new program registration.
+It is recommended that students request to change their program or catalog or declare their bachelor’s degree program as early as possible so that they may seek proper advice as well as facilitate new program registration.
 Any program change may delay graduation and impact satisfactory academic progress.
 Students are encouraged to use the What-If feature in GPS to determine how their coursework applies to a new program or current catalog.

-Approved changes will become effective for the subsequent term if requested after the add/drop period.
+Approved changes will become effective for the subsequent semester if requested after the add/drop period.
 Registering for courses in the new program is the student’s responsibility; registration is subject to availability.